xiaoweish/microtesk-riscv-ispras/microtesk-riscv/src/main/arch/riscv/templates/sequence/README.md

 ### Running Test Generation

-To generate test programs for the given test templates, simply run the following command:
+To generate test programs for all test templates, run the following command:

     make

-To generate test programs for a specific test template(s), pass its name(s) to the make command.
+To generate test programs for specific test templates, pass their names to the make command.